-PerfectFlite Maximum Altitude Altimeter
+PerfectFlite Maximum Altitude Altimeters

-TARC APRA and Pnut altimeters are available from Perfectflite Electronics, P.O Box 29, Andover, NH 03216 (603) 735-5994 where your rocket is located every 0.05 seconds and convert this to an aboveground altitude value.
-The altimeter senses the liftoff of the rocket from the sudden air pressure drop that results from its altitude change, then senses the maximum altitude that the rocket subsequently reaches, and "freezes" and beeps out this maximum altitude thereafter using a piezoelectric buzzer, until the battery is removed to turn it off.
+TARC APRA, Pnut, and Firefly altimeters are available from Perfectflite Electronics, P.O Box 29, Andover, NH 03216 (603) 735-5994

+Description: The altimeters approved for use in TARC 2017 (the Perfectflite APRA, Pnut, and Firefly models) are "maximum altitude altimeters" that precisely measure the air pressure at the altitude where your rocket is located every 0.05 seconds and convert this to an above-ground altitude value.
+The altimeter senses the liftoff of the rocket from the sudden air pressure drop that results from its altitude change, then senses the maximum altitude that the rocket subsequently reaches, and "freezes" and beeps/flashes out this maximum altitude thereafter using a piezoelectric buzzer (or flashing light in the case of the Firefly), until the battery is removed to turn it off.
 It will not work on flights that achieve less than 160 feet altitude above ground level.
 It is accurate to better than 1 percent of the measured altitude, which is far better accuracy than any other altitude-measurement technique readily available to hobby rocketeers.